rroi/BTNsnatcher/README.md

 ====================
 * Code cleanup
 * Ability to move torrents to a specified watch folder batch by batch
-* Ability to predict how much time it will take for the user to accumulate enough points for the Master class.
 * Any reasonable suggestions